maximosanz/AmyloidArt/README.md

 [An Analytical Solution to the Kinetics of Breakable Filament Assembly.
 Knowles et al., Science 2009](https://science.sciencemag.org/content/326/5959/1533)

-Inspired by the process of amyloid formation and growth, this code creates a canvas that can be populated with growing and branching amyloid nuclei, generating theoretical amyloid images (see the Jupyter notebook for examples on how to create them).
+Inspired by the process of amyloid formation and growth, this code creates a canvas that can be populated with growing and branching amyloid nuclei, generating theoretical amyloid pictures.

+The number of nuclei, branching frequency and curvature of fibrils can be tuned to one's liking (see the Jupyter notebook for examples on how to create the images).

 <img src="https://github.com/maximosanz/AmyloidArt/blob/master/Images/TEM.png" width="300" height="300" title="TEM">